What are Credit Analysis Ratios?

-Higher margin and return ratios is an indication that a company has a greater ability to pay back debts.
+Higher margin and return ratios are an indication that a company has a greater ability to pay back debts.

 Leverage ratios compare the level of debt against other accounts on a balance sheet, income statement, or cash flow statement.
-It helps credit analysts decide the ability of a business to repay its debts.
+They help credit analysts gauge the ability of a business to repay its debts.

 Common leverage ratios include:

 Imagine if you are lending someone $100.
-Would you prefer to lend to a person that already owes someone else $1000 or $100 given both of them make the same amount of money?
-It is likely you choose the person that only owes $100 as they have less existing debt and has more disposable income to pay you back.
+Would you prefer to lend to a person that already owes someone else $1000 or someone who owes $100, given both of them make the same amount of money?
+It is likely you would choose the person that only owes $100, as they have less existing debt and more disposable income to pay you back.